 4th of July Celebrations

-Fom Denver and the Front Range to small mountain towns like Westcliffe, CO there are many ways to celebrate Independence Day.
-From home-town parades and star-spangled 5Ks to explosive firework shows, there is always a way to celebrate the 4th of July weekend.
+From Denver and the Front Range to small mountain towns like Westcliffe, CO there are many ways to celebrate Independence Day.
+With hometown parades, star-spangled 5Ks, and explosive firework shows, there is always a way to celebrate the 4th of July weekend.

 Visit the Wildflowers

 July in Colorado means wildflower season, at least in the high country.
 Starting in late June and going into early August, with the peak being the middle of July depending on precipitation, outdoor adventurers will come across an abundance of wildflowers along most Colorado trails.
 Everything from the state flower, the Columbine, to the red Indian Paintbrush and magenta Fireweed.

 While you are likely to see wildflowers like the Columbine, red Indian Paintbrush, and magenta Fireweed on almost any hike you take in July, there are a few that are not to be missed.
 This is our list of the best wildflower hikes in Colorado: